jstmee/AirlineAuthService/README.md

 jwt token should be sent in headers.

 user can have multiple roles and a role can have mulitple user many to many

+error handling
+-make error-codes.js in utils/or use the library http status code